Drag Queen Story Hour: Canada

 In March 2023 Calgary City Council enacted a ban on protests around city libraries and recreation facilities as a response to protests against libraries hosting "Drag Queen Story Hour."
 The ban was in response to "aggressive" protests that succeeded in shutting down a Reading With Royalty event at the Seton Library.

-In May 2023, a motorcycle gang formed a human chain to protect patrons from anti-drag protestors and escorted them inside a drag storytime event at Middlesex County Library in Parkhill, Ontario.
+In May 2023, a motorcycle gang, Butch Bikers, formed a human chain to protect patrons from anti-drag protestors and escorted them inside a drag storytime event at Middlesex County Library in Parkhill, Ontario.

 Finland

 In July 2022, police removed protesters attempting to disrupt a drag storytime event in Helsinki.

 France

 Following public outrage online, a library in Toulouse cancelled a drag storytime event.

 Germany

 In May 2023, conservative political leaders in Germany condemned plans to hold a drag storytime event at a library in Munich.